Estradiol is the primary estrogen hormone responsible for normal female development.

 In adult women, estradiol is the primary female sex hormone, where it plays a crucial role in regulating the menstrual cycle.
-As such, measuring the blood levels of estradiol can be used to investigate menstrual abnormalities such as lack of menstrual periods (amenorrhea), or abnormal vaginal bleeding.
-Estradiol levels are also used during infertility treatment, to help determine ovarian function as well as to monitor follicular development.
+As such, measuring the blood levels of estradiol can be used to investigate menstrual abnormalities such as a lack of menstrual periods (amenorrhea), or abnormal vaginal bleeding.
+Estradiol levels are also used in infertility treatment to help determine ovarian function as well as to monitor follicular development.

 In girls, estradiol is also useful in diagnosing early-onset or delayed puberty.
 It is also used to detect estrogen-producing tumors, as well as to monitor the effectiveness of anti-estrogen therapy used to treat breast cancer.

 What do the results mean?

 In women, high estradiol levels are found during pregnancy, and when undergoing infertility treatment while trying to induce ovulation.

 Decreased estradiol levels in females may result from either ovarian failure (primary ovarian hypofunction and menopause), or from a problem in the hypothalamus-pituitary hormonal loop (secondary ovarian hypofunction).